 Surely, not everyone is a dog lover.
 Also, too much excrement has been left visible on the trails and near drinking water sources.
 Additionally, the ministry says that “dogs, on- and off-leash, have an impact on the surrounding wildlife.
 Their sounds or scents can cause birds and other animals, like pikas (small mammals), to look for different habitat.”
 Unfortunately, these problems have led to the ban of dogs in the park.

 As dog owners we have a responsibility to other hikers who use the trail.
+Good planning and preparation are essential elements for a successful trail experience.
 It is our job to ensure our furry friends continue to be welcomed on trails by teaching them how to be good stewards and good ambassadors for other dogs.

 To ensure smoother encounters and to help your dog showcase his best manners on the trails, you can follow these simple rules of dog hiking etiquette:

 Make sure the trail is dog-friendly, and obey the leash laws if any

 Dogs are not allowed in some provincial parks, such as Garibaldi Provincial Parks, and most wildlife refuges.
 Some trails will allow off-leash canine companions, while some others welcome only leashed dogs.
 Make sure you do your research before heading to the trail, and carefully follow the laws and regulations that apply.